MONDAY'S SCRIPT TIP:

 draw of the film is the world it takes place in...

-A year ago I saw director Zak Forsman's new film DOWN AND DANGEROUS about a lone wolf drug smuggler who is
+A few years ago I saw director Zak Forsman's new film DOWN AND DANGEROUS at a film festival in Hollywood, about a lone wolf drug smuggler who is

 trapped between an ultra corrupt DEA Agent and a violent Drug Kingpin.
 This is an indie film funded by a